 ‘Merchant Schooner Memories’ was a community project that uncovered local memories of merchant topsail schooners from Cornwall and beyond.
-Working in partnership with the Rhoda Mary Project, the project involved conducting multiple oral history interviews, the creation of a series of digital stories and a workshop with Devoran Primary School.
+Working in partnership with the Rhoda Mary Project, the project involved conducting multiple oral history interviews, the creation of a series of digital stories and workshops with Devoran Primary School.

 During the 19th century, coastal communities throughout the West Country financed, built and operated a great fleet of merchant schooners, creating a golden age of sail-driven transport with far-flung links to North Africa, the Baltic and the Americas.
 This was a period of booming world trade and brought great prosperity, as well as drama and risk to the local communities involved.

 Although the times of merchant schooners are not within living memory, there are a legacy of stories that have been passed down through the generations.
-It is these memories that the project sought to uncover and preserve; sharing them through the creation of a series of digital stories and preserving them for future generations.
+It is these stories that the project sought to uncover through oral history recordings.

 Community & Schools Engagement

 Audio recordings and photographs were used to create a series of digital stories to engage all ages.
 As well as screening within communities, the digital stories were a perfect springboard for learning and creativity in schools.
 Children at Devoran School turned their knowledge into a poem in honour of the Rhoda Mary.
 ‘The Life and Times of the Rhoda Mary’ charted her life, from construction near Devoran, to her present resting place on the mudflats of the Medway in Kent.
 We then worked together to create an amazing large canvas of the Rhoda Mary.

 We would like to thank everyone who shared merchant schooner stories with us for this project.
 In particular Robbie and Maureen Tatlow for their passion and knowledge.
 Anna Brunyee from the Rhoda Mary Project for all her help and the Cornwall Heritage Trust for funding a school workshop.